-5. A reserve day is available for three of the four playoff matches, as follows:
+3. A reserve day is available for two of the four playoff matches, as follows:

 a.
-Qualifier 1 – reserve day: Wednesday 28 May at Eden Gardens, Kolkata starting at 4pm
+Qualifier 1 – reserve day: Wednesday 20 May at the Wankhede stadium, Mumbai starting at 4pm

 c.
 Qualifier 2 – no reserve day

 d.
-Final – reserve day: Monday 2 June at M. Chinnaswamy stadium, Bengaluru starting at 8pm
+Final – reserve day: Monday 25 May at the Eden Gardens, Kolkata starting at 8pm

 An additional 120 minutes of extra time is available on each reserve day.

 4. The match officials will make every attempt to get a result on the original day.
 The number of overs in the playoff match may, if necessary, be reduced so that each side has the opportunity to bat for 5 overs.